Vanessa West, Chief of Staff

 Victoria Austin, Executive Assistant

-Victoria has been with the BCAFN for 5 years and hopes to continue to work with the BC First Nations in her role as Executive Assistant to Regional Chief Terry Teegee.
+Victoria has been with the BCAFN for over 6 years and hopes to continue to work with the BC First Nations in her role as Executive Assistant to Regional Chief Terry Teegee.

 Maureen Buchan, Senior Policy Director